Academic year – Comprised of four quarters at MCC, the academic year runs from Summer quarter through Spring quarter.

 Prerequisite – Requirements to enter selected courses have been established; students must complete these requirements before enrolling in the course.

 Program of study – A program of study indicates a specific group of classes needed to complete a certificate or degree program.
 It is also referred to as the major.

 Quarter – This is one of four periods of instruction offered at MCC: Fall (FA), Winter (WI), Spring (SP), and Summer (SS).
-Academic quarters are 11 weeks in length (except for the Summer quarter with one ten-week and two five-week sessions).
+Academic quarters are 11 weeks in length (except for the Summer quarter with one 10-week and two five-week sessions).
 Students must register and pay for each quarter they attend.
-Quarters are often referenced in relation to the academic year in which they occur, such as 13/WI for Winter classes in the 2013 academic year.
+Quarters are often referenced in relation to the academic year in which they occur, such as 14/WI for Winter classes in the 2014 academic year.

 Specialist diploma – A specialist diploma is awarded for successful completion of a structured sequence of courses that is at least 24.0 and a maximum of 36.0 credit hours in length.
-Beginning Fall 2013, specialist diplomas are replaced by career certificates.
+In fall 2013, specialist diplomas were replaced by career certificates.

 Standard courses – Full-quarter classes that begin and end within the designated academic quarter dates (see begin and end dates in the academic calendar).

 Syllabus – A document presented to students at the start of the quarter that outlines content, policies, and activities in a class.
 MCC syllabi follow a standard template that includes the course description, course objectives, assessment policies, the instructor’s expectations of students, learning and technology support, and a schedule of assignments.